itsaakashpatel/inbriefs-app/README.md

 - **Personalized Feed**: Tailor your news feed to your interests, so you're always informed about what matters to you.
 - **Engagement Options**: Like, share, and bookmark news snippets to revisit or share them easily.
 - **Night Mode**: Enjoy reading the news comfortably in low-light conditions with the built-in night mode.
-- **Social Login**: Sign in conveniently using your social media accounts for a hassle-free experience.
+- **Social Login**: Sign in conveniently using your google accounts for a hassle-free experience.

 ## Tech Stacks